moja-global/FLINT-UI/README.md

 `docker-compose.yml` file is compose of three services i.e. `flint.example.api`, `flint.gcbm.api` and `flint.ui`.

-Now you can run any all the containers by clicking on the `RUN` button.
-You can use the command line too to run these images.
+Now you can start any all the containers by clicking on the `START` button.
+You can also use the command line to start these containers by using the command `docker start {name of the container}`.
 All containers list will look like this in the Docker app:

 <div align="center">
 <img src="assets/docker-containers.jpg">